home

 Previously, I worked as a postdoc at Forschungs-Neutronenquelle Heinz Maier-Leibnitz (part of the Technische Universität München), funded via an international collaboration with the Surko Group (located at UCSD, about 9674 km away) and before that as a Helmholtz Postdoc at IPP.
 My graduate work was in Applied Physics at Caltech, as a member of the Bellan Plasma Group.

-In my professional “spare time”, I enjoy lecturing, helping to organize American Physical Society Division of Plasma Physics Student Days (which I jump-started during my years on the Committee for the COncerns of studeNts aNd Early Career scienTists), and as much other outreach and education as I can fit in.
+In my professional “spare time”, I enjoy lecturing, am proud to have jump-started the American Physical Society Division of Plasma Physics Student Days (during my years on the Committee for the COncerns of studeNts aNd Early Career scienTists), and try to fit in as much other outreach and education as I can.

 I can be reached by e-mail at [my first name]@[domain name], should you have any questions or comments about my work, be interested in a copy of one of my talks or posters, or otherwise wish to contact me.